Unbiased shifts of Brownian motion: Mass-stationarity

-Here we set $1/\xi(C-u):=0$ whenever $\xi(C-u)=0$.
+using the convention that any integration over a set of measure zero yields zero.
 Mass-stationarity is a formalisation of the intuitive idea that the origin is a typical location in the mass of a random measure.

-The invariance property \eqref{mass-stat-def} can be interpreted probabilistically as saying that if the set $C$ is placed uniformly at random around the origin and the origin shifted to a location chosen according to the mass distribution of $\xi$ in that randomly placed set then the distribution of the pair $(X,\xi)$ does not change.
+Property \eqref{mass-stat-def} can be interpreted probabilistically as saying that, if the set $C$ is placed uniformly at random around the origin and the origin shifted to a location chosen according to the mass distribution of $\xi$ in this randomly placed set, then the distribution of $\xi$ does not change.

-The invariance property \eqref{gen-inv} in the following theorem is a new characterisation of mass-stationarity.
-It is similar to the well-known characterisation in the simple point process case (see e.g.\ \cite[Theorem 11.4]{Kallenberg}) and is certainly more transparent than \eqref{mass-stat-def}.
-It is however restricted to the diffuse case on the line while \eqref{mass-stat-def} works for general random measures in a group setting.
-The result \eqref{Q*} below is also new, but the equivalence of mass-stationarity and Palm measures was established in \cite{LaTh09} for Abelian groups and in \cite{Last2010} for general locally compact groups.
+The property \eqref{gen-inv} in the following theorem is a new characterisation of mass-stationarity.
+It is similar to the well-known characterisation by cycle-stationarity in the simple point process case (see, e.g., \cite{Kallenberg}, Theorem 11.4) and is certainly more transparent than \eqref{mass-stat-def}.
+It is, however, restricted to the diffuse case on the line while \eqref{mass-stat-def} works for general random measures in a group setting.
+The formula~\eqref{Q*} below is also new, but the equivalence of mass-stationarity and Palm measure property was established in \cite{LaTh09} for Abelian groups and in \cite{Last2010} for general locally compact groups.

-\begin{theorem} Assume that $\BQ\{\xi(-\infty,0)<\infty\}=\BQ\{\xi(0,\infty)<\infty\}=0$ and let $S_r$, $r \in\R$, be the generalised inverse of the diffuse random measure~$\xi$ defined as in~\eqref{Tr}.
+\begin{theorem} Assume that $\BQ\{\xi(-\infty,0)<\infty\}=\BQ\{\xi(0,\infty)<\infty\}=0$, and let $S_r$, $r \in\R$, be the generalised inverse of the diffuse random measure~$\xi$ defined as in~\eqref{Tr}.
 Then